infinitered/cr-2024-intermediate-workshop-lessons/02-inputs.md

 Not that keyboard avoiding isn't great, but it's quite a pain to have to scroll to see the other text fields.
 On top of that, if you scroll past, or haven't scrolled enough, a user might not even know there's an input to see!

-A toolbar with inputs to navigate between textfields and close the keyboard when we're done is a great native feeling solution.
+A toolbar with inputs to navigate between text fields and close the keyboard when we're done is a great native feeling solution.

 ### Add toolbar to Profile Screen